I’ve talked in an earlier post about the legal status of a separation agreement and what it means to live as two separate households.

 Couples who choose to wait two years for a no fault divorce are often able to agree how to divide up their assets reasonably amicably.
 They often don’t need to apply to the court to decide for them nor to enforce the final division.

-One of the benefits of a separation agreement (also known as a deed of separation) is that it records how they have done so, so that they can often draw a line under most or all of their financial responsibilities towards each other.
+A separation agreement (also known as a deed of separation) records how they have done so, so that they can often draw a line under most or all of their financial responsibilities towards each other.

 What goes into a separation agreement?